 The full child analysis curriculum consists of eight seminars.
 Candidates take one child analysis seminar during each semester; two seminars per year.
-Seminars are either ten or twelve weeks in length and are taught on Monday nights from 8:00 – 9:30 pm.
+Seminars are either ten or twelve weeks in length and are taught on Monday and Thursday evenings.

 Adult Candidates may take child analytic courses concurrently with their adult courses.